scikit-hep/pyhf/docs/development.rst

     pytest

-more practically for most local testing you will not want to test the benchmarks, contrib module, or notebooks, and so instead to test the core codebase can run
+More practically for most local testing you will not want to test the benchmarks, contrib module, or notebooks, and so instead to test the core codebase a developer can run

 .. code-block:: console